-The 30-day no contact rule refers to how long to wait before contacting or responding to an ex after a breakup.
+The 30-day no contact rule refers to how long to wait before contacting or responding to your ex following a breakup.
 You might try this to see if your ex will miss you and want to get back together.
 You might also do it to help heal from the breakup and move on.

 What Is the No Contact Rule?